TM

 Why Corporate Exit Fear Feels So Overwhelming

-Before we dive into solutions, let's understand why this particular fear feels so paralysing.
-Recognising what you're dealing with is the first step to dismantling it.
+Before we dive into solutions, let's understand why this particular fear feels so paralyzing.
+Recognizing what you're dealing with is the first step to dismantling it.

 Your Brain Is Doing Its Job

 Fear of change is evolutionarily hardwired.
-Your amygdala—the brain's threat detection centre—can't distinguish between "sabre-toothed tiger" and "leaving stable income."
+Your amygdala—the brain's threat detection center—can't distinguish between "sabre-toothed tiger" and "leaving stable income."
 Your nervous system treats both as survival threats.

 This isn't weakness.
 It's biology.
 Your brain is literally designed to keep you safe by keeping you stuck.